PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab1_SQL_ResearchDesignEDACodebook.md

 2. Explain the difference between youth care suppliers in terms of ‘indicatietijd’ and ‘zorgduur’.
 3. Identify the characteristics that influence the amount of youth care provided on a neighbourhood level.

-At the beginning of the project, you will be asked to pick one of these sub-questions.
+At the beginning of the project, you will be asked to pick one of these sub-questions or to come up with one yourself.
 During the project, you will work on finding an appropriate answer to your chosen sub-question by applying various BI and ML techniques.

 ***